-Some courses have slightly different term dates.
-In the Department of History, this does not apply.
-However, you will find that all campus activities and events make reference to the standard academic year terms and schedule noted above.
+Some courses have slightly different term dates but this does not apply to the Department of History.
+However, you will find that all activities and events make reference to the standard academic year terms and schedule noted above.

 You are expected to be available during term time to attend teaching events, unless otherwise advised by your Department.